 Each student is responsible for being aware of the policies, rules, and regulations which govern the campus and set standards for behavior.
 The Code of Conduct is published in the Student Handbook, which each student receives during orientation.
-The Student Handbook is available online on the JSC Web site under Student Services.
+The Student Handbook is available online on the JSC website.
 The Code of Conduct explains the process by which disciplinary action may be taken for student misconduct.
 Copies of the Code of Conduct may be obtained from the Dean of Students Office, which handles all disciplinary cases.